mariusschulz/jQuery.passwordStrength/Readme.md

 You can add classes to or remove classes from the existing array without having to modify the plugin itself.
-Please note that classes in the `strengthClassNames` array need to be ordered from the weakest to the strongest as the index of the class to return is computed according to the achived score.
-(It's distributed linearly.)
+Please note that classes in the `strengthClassNames` array need to be ordered from the weakest to the strongest as the index of the class to return is computed according to the achived score (it's distributed linearly).

+To display the password strength, you can simply apply CSS formatting to the classes provided.
+Of course, nobody stops you from doing some fancy JavaScript stuff based on the assigned classes!